-Employers should establish policies and procedures to protect all employees during a pandemic—not just the few high-risk workers —although they should understand that the risks may be greater for certain workers.
+Employers should establish policies and procedures to protect all employees from communicable disease, although they should understand that the risks may be greater for certain workers.
 Employers must be open to discuss employee concerns and listen to their ideas and suggestions for ways to help them stay healthy.
 Employers can encourage employees who are at high risk to talk with their health care provider to determine what, if any, additional measures they should consider to keep themselves healthy and safe at work.
-Employers should strongly consider doctor’s accommodation requests for these high-risk workers.
+Employers should strongly consider doctor’s accommodation requests for high-risk workers.

-Below is a list of some of the suggested policies, practices or protections that employers may consider as part of their preventive measures during an influenza pandemic, as discussed in the OSHA’s Guidance on Preparing Workplaces for an Influenza Pandemic and the Department of Health and Human Services’ Workplace Questions on Flu.Gov.
+Listed below are some of the suggested policies, practices or protections that employers may consider as part of their preventive measures during an influenza pandemic, as discussed in OSHA’s Guidance on Preparing Workplaces for an Influenza Pandemic.

 - Establish policies to encourage employees who feel ill to stay home.

 - Encourage employees, especially high-risk employees, to telework.

 - Allow employees to work flexible work schedules to limit the number of workers in the same work area or work site.

 - Reduce face-to-face contact (e.g., conduct conference calls rather than traditional meetings).